ppy/osu-wiki/wiki/Help_Center/en.md

 ### The website is telling me that I have tried to log in too many times!

 **This is a temporary protection measure after repeated failures to access your account.
-It will go away within 48 hours, often much sooner.**
+Try logging in again within 10-20 minutes.**

 If this happens to you, simply wait for a while and try to log in a little later.

-A couple of hours will clear the status for most people and allow them to log in again.
+A couple of hours at the absolute maximum will clear the status for most people and allow them to log in again.
 ----------------------------------------------------------------------------

 ## Client